yuru-sha/mcp-server-mysql/README.md

 ## Security

 This server enforces read-only access to protect your database.
 All queries are executed within READ ONLY transactions.

+For enhanced security, we recommend creating a read-only user.

 ## Contributing